Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 A great example of this is The Fairmont Royal York Hotel of Ottawa and its famous Honey Moon Suite, just for bees.
-Beyond just helping the environment, each hive creates over 100 lbs. of honey for the restaurant, That's neat!
+Beyond just helping the environment, each hive creates over 100 lbs. of honey for the restaurant per year.
+That's neat!

 Another common concern expressed by potential urban beekeepers is the lack of flowers in the neighborhood for the bees.
 If that is your perspective, you'd be surprised at what you might find on further investigation.

-Bees have an amazing capacity to discover and benefit from all sorts of floral resources and can do so in a wide radius around the hive.
-It is not at all uncommon for bees to travel 5 miles or more to locate nectar and pollen.
-Even the most densely populated of cities has resources well within that area.
+Bees have an amazing capacity to discover and benefit from all sorts of floral resources and do so in a wide radius around the hive.
+It is not uncommon for bees to travel 5 miles or more to locate nectar and pollen.
+Even the most densely populated of cities have resources well within that area.

 Of course, a beekeeper can also help the bees by planting flowers strategically to bloom throughout the year, in whatever space is available.
-But the fact remains that bees are extremely resourceful and the lack of flowers in your line of sight is generally no constraint in itself.
+The fact remains that bees are extremely resourceful and the lack of flowers in your line of sight is generally no constraint in itself.

-The idea of bees can be a rather frightening proposition to the layman.
-Tens of thousands of stingers flying around might dominate the thinking of those who are less informed about how bees live.
+Bees can be a rather frightening proposition to the layman.
+Tens of thousands of stingers flying around might dominate the thinking of those less informed about how bees live.

 That is not to say that concerns from neighbors should be ignored.
 Far from it.
 Depending on the setting, the installation of a beehive is likely to be somewhat visible.

 Beekeeping need never be an "undercover" operation.
 It has many benefits that are worth discussing with concerned neighbors but it can be a difficult balance.
 One highly esteemed beekeeping author, Michael Bush, advocates not telling the neighbors.
-While we don't necessarily prescribe to that opinion, it is a fact that a beehive is far easier to argue against before it's been installed than a year later after the neighbor has received the occasional jar of surprise (and free) honey!
+While we don't necessarily prescribe to that opinion, it is a fact that a beehive is far easier to argue against before it has been installed than a year later, after the neighbor has received the occasional jar of surprise (and free) honey!

 There are certain decisions you can make to help too.
 For example, a beekeeper should consider the flight path of bees coming to and from the hive.
 Even in a more rural setting, if the only way for bees to leave and return to the hive is over that swimming pool the neighbors kids use so often - well, that should be reconsidered.